Central Park Zoos

 The historic artwork was incorporated into the facility, either relocated or remounted on the buildings, as in the case of the Roth friezes.
 The sea lions exhibit, a theater in the round, remained.
 Several of the buildings that stayed simply changed their function: the Bird House became the Zoo Gallery and Gift Shop, and the Monkey House became the Zoo School as well as a premier event space.
 The spot where Kelly's Restaurant sat was reborn as an environment for snow monkeys.
 4,000 square feet of planting beds were laid out by landscape architect Lynden Miller, whose challenge was to come up with year-round plantings for the year-round facility, and to that end, she focused on various species of trees and shrubs, as well as special summer flowering plants.
 And for the first time in the city's history, the zoo charged an admission, which many lamented: $1 for adults, 25 cents for children three to 12.
 The admission fee also had the effect of blocking an important east-west access point at the park, changing the way park visitors circulated through the space.

 Notable Central Park inhabitants have included “Fin” the sea lion and the Gus, the zoo's moody polar bear (he was given behavioral therapy for his apparent malaise).
 Two penguins made a contribution to the so-called culture war in the U.S. when the public began to notice the coupling of two male birds, Silo and Roy, who (adopted) and looked over a baby penguin chick.
 Silo eventually left Roy for Scrappy, a female bird from SeaWorld.
-A new snow leopard exhibit is set to open in Spring 2009 and will provide a habitat replicating the Central Asian evergreen forests that are home to the endangered snow leopard.

 Central Park Children's Zoo